jake-vaughn/jake-vaughn.github.io/_tabs/about.md

 ## Who am I?

 Hello!
-My name is `Jacob Vaughn` and I'm a college graduate with a B.S. in Computer Engineering at Iowa State University (ISU).
+My name is `Jake Vaughn` and I'm a college graduate with a B.S. in Computer Engineering at Iowa State University (ISU).

 ## Professional Experience